Design Guided by Psychology: A Case Study in the Digital Insurance Industry

 This seems like common sense, but often the number of decisions a user has to make is overwhelming.
 Especially when you are trying to get the user to define the insurance product he wants in a specific way.
 Wouldn't it be easier to present him with a few options, having detailed and processed information about his tastes and needs?

 This theory is based on priming, a common effect in psychology.
 When you are exposed to a certain concept, the areas of the brain related to that concept remain activated at a certain level.
-This makes the concept easily accessible and can influence your behavior without you realizing it.
+This makes the concept easily accessible and can influence your behaviour without you realizing it.

 When we anchor ourselves to a particular product, we end up filtering all new information through the framework we initially developed in our head about that product, which distorts our perception.